Cripple Creek Firearms & Gunsmithing- FFL Transfer Services

 FFL Transfers in Euless and the DFW Area

 I believe Cripple Creek Firearms is one of the least expensive providers of this service in the Euless and greater DFW area.
 We’re conveniently located in the middle of the Dallas, Ft.
-Worth metropolitan area in Euless, Texas – and the fee to transfer your new firearm is only $15 – and if you have a Texas CHL/LTC it is even easier!
-Simply contact us regarding your transfer, complete the required federal paperwork, pass a quick computerized background check, pay the $15 transfer fee and leave with your firearm.
+Worth metropolitan area in Euless, Texas – and the fee to transfer your new firearm is $20 for the first firearm and $5 for each subsequent firearm in the same transfer – and if you have a Texas CHL/LTC it is even easier!
+Simply contact us regarding your transfer, complete the required federal paperwork, pass a quick computerized background check, pay the transfer fee and leave with your firearm.
 Your Texas CHL/LTC serves as your background check if you have one.

 Initiating an FFL transfer is easy.
 Simply purchase your firearm from a remote dealer and provide us with that dealer’s contact information and we take it from there.
 When your firearm arrives, I will contact you so you can come and pick up your new firearm.